f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-private-cloud-edge/KVM/kvm-deploy-demo-guide.rst

 Below we shall take a look into detailed steps as mentioned,

 1. Deploy CE on OpenStack:
-      **Step 1.1**: Creating Site Token
+      **Step 1.1: Creating Site Token**

       Login to F5 XC console home page and navigate to Multi-Cloud Network connect > Manage > Site Management > Site Token.
 Click “Add Site token” and create a site token.

       .. figure:: Assets/site-token-creation.jpg

-      **Step 1.2**: Deploying CE on Openstack
+      **Step 1.2: Deploying CE on Openstack**

       Creating an instance in Open Stack with the the KVM image file: rhel-9.2023.29-20231212011947.
 Resources allocated to this instance are 8 vCPUs and 16 GB RAM.
-Minimum resources required for node deployment are mentioned here.
+Minimum resources required for node deployment are mentioned `here <https://docs.cloud.f5.com/docs/how-to/site-management/create-kvm-libvirt-site>`__.

       .. figure:: Assets/open-stack.jpg